mak448a/AI-Drawing-Chatbot/README.md

 ![](https://img.shields.io/github/repo-size/mak448a/Stable-Diffusion-Bot)
 ![](https://img.shields.io/github/contributors/mak448a/Stable-Diffusion-Bot)

-This is an AI image generator written in Python.
+This is an AI image generator discord bot written in Python.

 Image providers:
 - Imaginepy
 - Stable Horde
 - Pollination

+Stable Horde Models:
+- Stable Diffusion
+- Anything Diffusion

 All of these are online providers.
 As a result, you will not need a powerful computer!